lab-cosmo/chemiscope/docs/src/chemiscope-sphinx.rst

 Viewing a documentation locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because of CORS restrictions in most browsers, it is not possible to load the widget by loading the raw HTML pages.
-Instead, one needs to run a local HTTP server, e.g. to use the port 8765,
+Because of the need to dynamically load the chemiscope module and the desired file, it is not possible to load the widget by viewing the the raw HTML pages.
+Instead, one needs to run a local HTTP server.
+For instance, using the port 8765,

 .. code-block:: bash